aflors1/Flask_API_Project/README.md

 ### **Overview**

 This project is a Flask-based API for managing product data.
-It supports endpoints for filtering, sorting, and adding products, as well as retrieving recent products and counting in-stock items.
-The product data is generated and saved as a CSV file.
+It supports endpoints for filtering, sorting, adding products, retrieving recent products, and counting in-stock items.
+The product data is generated and saved as a CSV file with one million rows and 6 columns.

 ---

 ### **Features**

 - **Filter Products by Category:** Filter products based on their category with pagination.
-- **Filter by Price Range:** Retrieve products within a specified price range.
+- **Filter by Price Range:** Retrieve products within a specified price range with pagination.
 - **Sort Products by Price:** Sort products in ascending or descending order with pagination.
 - **Count In-Stock Products:** Get the count of products currently in stock.
-- **Retrieve Recent Products:** Get the 10 most recently added products.
+- **Retrieve Recent Products:** Get the 10 most recently added products by added_date.
-- **Add New Products:** Add a new product to the dataset after validation.
+- **Add New Products:** Add a new product to the dataset after validation that it meets specifications.

 ---